The City beyond the River

-Die Stadt hinter dem Strom (The city beyond the river) is a German language existentialist novel by Hermann Kasack, published in 1947 in Berlin.
-It is considered one of the most important novels written in Germany after World War II, dealing with the horrors of Nazi Germany, along with works such as Thomas Mann's Doctor Faustus and Günter Grass' The Tin Drum.
+The City beyond the River (Die Stadt hinter dem Strom) is a novel by the German Hermann Kasack, published in Der Tagesspiegel in 1946 and in a longer book version by Suhrkamp Verlag in Berlin in 1947.

 History

 Hermann Kasack described a "Schreckensvision" (horror vision) initiating the writing of the novel: "'Ich sah die Flächen einer gespenstischen Ruinenstadt, die sich ins Unendliche verlor und in der sich die Menschen wie Scharen von gefangenen Puppen bewegten."
 (I saw a vast ruined city, extending endlessly, in which people moved about like imprisoned puppets).
 Kasack wrote the novel in two periods, first during the war from 1942 to 1944, then after the war in 1946.
 Kasack had not left Nazi Germany, but remained in what was later described as "Innere Emigration" (inner emigration).
 He shows the individual, helpless in an incomprehensible society, questioning existence.

-A shortened version of the novel was published in the Berlin newspaper Der Tagesspiegel in 1946 before the complete novel was published in 1947.
-The novel was well received and soon translated to several languages.
-The first translation to English by Peter De Mendelssohn was published in 1953 by Longman in London and New York.
-A revised version of 1956 was published in 1960.

 Kasack's fictional vision of a city shows similarities to Ernst Jünger's Heliopolis.

-In 1949 Kasack was awarded the Fontane Prize of the city of Berlin for this work.
-He was the first recipient of this prize.
-Kasack himself used the novel as the base for an opera libretto.
-The work Die Stadt hinter dem Strom, termed an "Oratorische Oper" (Oratorio Opera), by Hans Vogt was premiered at the Hessisches Staatstheater Wiesbaden in 1955.